prebid/prebid.github.io/dev-docs/modules/dfp_express.md

 This module is a simplified alternate installation mechanism for publishers that have DoubleClick Google Publisher Tag (GPT) ad calls in their pages.
 Here's how it works:

-* You build a Prebid.js package that contains the module code and the page's AdUnits.
+* You build a Prebid.js package that contains the extra module code and optionally the page's AdUnits.
 * One or two lines of javascript are added to a page already coded with GPT ad calls.
 * The module intercepts ad behavior by overriding certain GPT APIs, coordinating the appropriate header bidding behavior, and then calling DoubleClick.
 * Bidder parameters for the auction are determined by linking the DFP slots to the Prebid AdUnits